Guatemala Tour: The Enduring Maya

 On November 1, or Día de los Muertos, families all over Guatemala gather in cemeteries to celebrate and remember their loved ones.
 In Sacatepequez, a unique festival is held.
 For months, the Maya communities work on constructing enormous kites made of bamboo and tissue paper festooned with electrifying multi-hued designs.
 And on the Day of the Dead, dressed in their most glamorous clothing, people head to the cemetery to clean their family graves and decorate the burial plots with vibrant flowers and colorful candles.
 It is a day of celebration, with music, dancing and abundant traditional food, along with flying the kites.
 The most spectacular are the massive kites standing upright on display, as large as 10-15 feet tall.
 It’s believed that as the kites rise into the sky, they communicate with the spirits of their ancestors.

-Join Far Horizons on a very special 13-day trip to walk through the world of the Guatemalan Highland Maya and learn the history of pre-Columbian civilizations and how the Spanish conquest affected the indigenous people.
-See the preclassic site of Abaj Takalik, where incised monuments echo themes found throughout Maya history, and two K’iche’ and Kaqchikel capital cities – Iximché and Utatlán – still inhabited when the Spanish arrived.
-These fortified cities were not easily defeated by the Spanish, and as we climb over the ravines and moats protecting them we will begin to understand why.
-And as we behold the majestic ruins of Colonial New Spain in the extraordinary city of Antigua, we will contemplate how the architecture of Christian conversion was adapted to Maya belief as surely as the Maya adapted to their conquerors.
+Join Far Horizons on a very special 13-day trip through the world of the Guatemalan Highland Maya to learn the history of pre-Columbian civilizations and how the Spanish conquest affected indigenous people.
+See the Preclassic site of Tak’alik Ab’aj , where incised monuments echo themes found throughout Maya history, and two K’iche’ and Kaqchikel capital cities – Iximché and Utatlán—which were still inhabited when the Spanish arrived.
+These fortified cities were not easily defeated by the Spanish, as we climb over the ravines and moats protecting them we will begin to understand why.
+In the extraordinary city of Antigua, behold the majestic ruins of Colonial New Spain and contemplate how the architecture of Christian conversion was adapted to Maya beliefs.

 Today’s Highland Maya practice religious rituals based on ceremonies with roots in the world of their ancient forebears along with the world of Medieval and Renaissance Spain.
-We will have the opportunity to witness some of these rites during visits to churches where Maya presently worship, to holy sites that are open to foreigners, and to Quemaderos, or sacred shrines, that are hidden places where shaman come to worship in secret.
-And we will clearly see the blending of these beliefs as we observe the veneration of Maximónes, also known as San Simón, cigar-smoking, whisky-drinking indigenous deities that are worshiped as living gods (of course, without the approval of the Roman Catholic Church).
+We will have the opportunity to witness some of these rites during visits to churches where Maya presently worship, holy sites open to foreigners, and Quemaderos, or sacred shrines, hidden places where shamans come to worship in secret.
+See the blending of these beliefs as we observe the veneration of Maximónes, also known as San Simón, cigar-smoking, whisky-drinking indigenous deities that are worshiped as living gods (of course, without the approval of the Roman Catholic Church).